Job Postings for Peer Supporters

-Eastern Montana Community Mental Health Center now hiring a Recovery Coach in Custer County.
+Eastern Montana Community Mental Health Center now hiring in Custer County

+Focus of duties is only for the clients at the BHGH.
 Works as part of a multi-disciplinary team to help consumers to develop a personal recovery plan and identify opportunities to provide support as clients work to achieve their recovery goals.
 Promotes client self-determination and decision-making.
 Coaches and supports clients who are developing the necessary skills for integration into the community.
 Advocates for clients working in recovery that are developing life skills and building confidence to attain goals.
 Interacts with referral contacts within the community.
 Links clients to resources identified within the wellness recovery plan.
 Models competency in recovery and maintaining ongoing wellness.
 Monitors and supports client through peer support and reports progress or concerns to the treatment team.
-May participate with Crisis Response Team calls.
+Position is 20 hours a week.